How to get a visa for Rwanda: Visa types and how to applyby Juan José Herranz | January 13, 2021

-You can apply for tourist visas on arrival at the airport, or online, by filling in a form with your details.
+What are the options to get a Rwanda visa?
+How to get a Rwanda visa?
+You can apply for tourist visas online by filling in a form with your details wit Visagov.
 You will then obtain the approval via email before your trip.
 Our recommendation is to travel with your approved tourist visa.
 You will avoid queues at airports, and most importantly, you will avoid having any unforeseen problems with your documentation whilst already in the country where it would be challenging to solve them.

-What are the requirements to apply for a visa to Rwanda?
+What are the requirements to apply for a Rwanda visa?

+There are some Rwanda entry requirements you must follow.
 To apply for any visa to travel to Rwanda, you must have a passport with a validity of more than 6 months from the time you enter the country.
-If you apply for an East African visa, in addition to the passport, we must also present a recent colour passport photograph, with a white background, and a document showing your accommodation (hotel, friend's house, etc.).
+If you apply for an East African visa, in addition to the passport, we must also present a recent colour passport photograph, with a white background and a document showing your accommodation (hotel, friend's house, etc.).

 In both cases, the procedure is done online by filling in a form, attaching the documentation, and paying the processing fees.
 Children under 16 must always travel accompanied by at least one of their parents or legal guardians.
 If your reason for travel is not for tourism, you must go to a consulate or embassy to apply for the relevant visa.